-Burgundy Wines for Holiday Dinners
+Perfect Burgundy Wines to Elevate Your Holiday Dinners

 Some fortunate French Wine Explorer travelers have already tasted the summits of fine Burgundy wines.
 If you haven’t yet, perhaps 2013 will be the year to do so!
 Meanwhile, the cold nights of winter, and the festivities of the holiday season, form a special mood.
-It is an ample season when we count our blessings, and help others, and gather together for holiday dinners.
+It is an ample season when we count our blessings, help others, and gather together for holiday dinners.

 That feeling of plenty goes perfectly with fine Burgundy wines, both red and white.
 White Burgundy wines set the standard of excellence for dry white wines.
 Also, high quality Burgundy red wines, the summit of the Pinot Noir grape, have an underlying fruit taste, which complements fine cooking and ample dinners.
 Indeed, a carefully chosen bottle of Burgundy gives a sense of occasion to a festive meal.